tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers MUST NOT select a key exchange mode that is not listed by the client.
 This extension also restricts the modes for use with PSK resumption;
-servers SHOULD NOT send NewSessionTicket with tickets that are not compatible with the advertised modes.
+servers SHOULD NOT send NewSessionTicket with tickets that are not compatible with the advertised modes; however if it does so, the impact will just be that the client's attempts at resumption fail.

 %%% Key Exchange Messages